App-vNext/Polly/README.md

 ## Videos

+* [Robust Applications with Polly, the .NET Resilience Framework] (https://www.infoq.com/presentations/polly), Bryan Hogan introduces Polly and explains how to use it to build a fault tolerant application.
 * From MVP [Houssem Dellai](https://github.com/HoussemDellai), a [youtube video on How to use Polly with Xamarin Apps](https://www.youtube.com/watch?v=7vsN0RkFN_E), covering wait-and-retry and discussing circuit-breaker policy with a demonstration in Xamarin Forms.
 Here is the [source code](https://github.com/HoussemDellai/ResilientHttpClient) of the application demonstrated in the video.
 Draws on the [`ResilientHttpClient`](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/BuildingBlocks/Resilience/Resilience.Http/ResilientHttpClient.cs) from Microsoft's [eShopOnContainers project](https://github.com/dotnet-architecture/eShopOnContainers).
 * In the video, [.NET Rocks Live with Jon Skeet and Bill Wagner](https://youtu.be/LCj7h7ZoHA8?t=1617), Bill Wagner discusses Polly.
 * Scott Allen discusses Polly during his [Building for Resiliency and Scale in the Cloud](https://youtu.be/SFLu6jZWXGs?t=1440) presentation at NDC.